 - Submitting a Nomination Form does not guarantee that you will be a candidate for an elected position.

 - Before determining the final slate of candidates, the Board Development Committee evaluates each nominee to determine who will be the best candidates for that year.
 Some factors the committee considers are: are you over-committed in YALSA, ALA or your state associations; do you have a good track record in your past YALSA volunteer work; do you need to gather more experience before running for an office?

 - If you are not selected as a candidate by the Board Development Committee, but still want to run, you can submit a petition to add your name to the ballot.
 The petition is available from the Handbook section of the YALSA web site.
 You may also be encouraged to submit a Committee Volunteer Form for now with encouragement to submit a Nomination Form again next year.

 Read the Election FAQ.
 Also, here's who to contact to find out answers about running for office:

 - The Current President-Elect, President or Past President- any one of these three individuals knows the process (because they’ve been through it) and can direct you to whom you need to contact.
 If you want information about a specific office, try contacting someone holding it presently.
 They’ll be glad to tell you what they know!

 - The YALSA Office will also direct you to whom you need to speak.
 Call 1.800.545.2433 x4390 or firstname.lastname@example.org

 YALSA holds elections in conjunction with the ALA Elections each year.
 Each year YALSA elects a division President-Elect, Board members, certain award committee members and, depending on the year, a Division Councilor, Fiscal Officer and Secretary.
-YALSA's Nominating Committee starts building a slate of candidates 14 months prior to the election.
-If you are interested in running, please contact the Nominating Committee Chair or the YALSA Office for more information.
+YALSA's Board Development Committee starts building a slate of candidates 14 months prior to the election.
+If you are interested in running, please contact the Board Development Committee Chair or the YALSA Office for more information.
 For information on governance, visit the YALSA Handbook.